 top of page

-How to Learn the Words to a Speech
+How to Rehearse and Learn a Speech

 Step One:

-Write your speech in bullet points.
-These bullet points should be the barebones structure of your speech, containing everything you need to say, but leaving out filler words and exact phrasing.
-In other words, use key words that communicate detailed information and do not use full sentences.
-Don’t be afraid to use too many bullet points; each one should be the equivalent of a sentence or two, depending on how much information needs to be conveyed.
-Although this can be done digitally, I recommend using a pencil and paper for the easy use of shorthand symbols, and the fact that physically writing down will start to commit the speech to memory.
+These bullet points should be the barebones structure of your speech, containing everything you need to say as key words, but leaving out exact phrasing.
+There should be just enough information to trigger the full thought, but nothing extraneous.
+Don’t be afraid to use too many bullet points; each one should be the equivalent of a sentence or two.
+This can be done digitally, but I recommend using a pencil and paper for the easy use of shorthand symbols, and the fact that physically writing down will start to commit the speech to memory.
 This may take some time, but being diligent about this now will make the rest of the process much easier.

 Bullet Point Example 1 – Wedding Speech: